AntonStrand/dynamic-reposition/README.md

 By not setting any properties for `top` or `bottom` it will be placed in the middle of the background.
 If you don't set any properties for `left` and `right` it will be centered.

+By setting properties for both 'top' and 'bottom' or/and 'left' and 'right' the object will be stretched out to keep the right distance to the background.
+Make sure to not have locked proportions otherwise it wont work as it is supposed to.
+To have more control over resizing objects make sure to try out my other plugin, [Sketch Resize](https://github.com/AntonStrand/Sketch-Resize)

 **_Make sure to seperate each property with a semicolon_** `:`